-Below are the topics, handouts, and notes for Pathophysiology and Pharmacology 2.
-If you click on the title of a topic, you will be taken to the lecture files (mp3) for that topic.
-Alternatively, you may download the lectures by copying the Patho Pharm 2 podcast address into iTunes or another podcast program: http://www.patheyman.com/nursing/pp2.rss.
+Below are the topics, handouts, and notes for Pathophysiology and Pharmacology I. If you click on the title of a topic, you will be taken to the lecture files (mp3) for that topic.
+Alternatively, you may download the lectures as a zip file or subscribe as a podcast.

 The podcasts in this section are reviews for the final exam.
 This section is also a place to put the syllabus and other class handouts.